PhD Candidate, History and Theory of Architecture, Princeton SoA

 B.Eng., Urban Planning, Peking University

-A proponent of a kind of essayism that abrogates indubitable certainty as an ideal, in 2021, Tairan co-founded Tangent Essays (www.tangentessays.com), an online and paper-based publishing platform that periodically features writings about architecture.
+A proponent of a kind of essayism that abrogates indubitable certainty as an ideal, Tairan co-founded Tangent Essays (www.tangentessays.com), an online and paper-based publishing platform that periodically features writings about architecture.

-His research has been supported by grants from the Canadian Centre for Architecture, the Lemmermann Foundation for Research in Rome, Princeton Institute for International and Regional Studies, the High Meadows Environmental Institute of Princeton University, as well as by a Harvard University Frederick Sheldon Traveling Fellowship.
+His research has been supported by awards and grants from the Graham Foundation, the Canadian Centre for Architecture, the Lemmermann Foundation for Research in Rome, Princeton Institute for International and Regional Studies, the High Meadows Environmental Institute of Princeton University, as well as by a Harvard University Frederick Sheldon Traveling Fellowship.
+He has taught at the City College of New York.